ManuelGil/vscode-json-flow/ROADMAP.md

 ## Release Schedule

 JSON Flow follows a flexible update cycle, with new features and enhancements released approximately every 4-6 months.
-While exact dates may vary, major updates will be announced on our GitHub page and through the extension’s landing page.
+While exact dates may vary, major updates will be announced on our GitHub page and through the extension's landing page.

 ---

 ## Contribution and Feedback

 We welcome everyone to participate in shaping the future of JSON Flow.
-Here’s how you can get involved:
+Here's how you can get involved:

 - **Feature Suggestions**: Share your ideas for new features or improvements via GitHub Issue Tracker.
 - **Bug Reporting**: Help us identify and resolve issues by submitting detailed bug reports.